Sami-M99/Leon_Template_HTML_CSS/README.md

 Leon Template, the first template I made with native HTML and CSS.

-I used Normalize.css to make browsers render all elements more consistently and in line with modern standards, and Font Awesome for icons.
+- I used Normalize.css to make browsers render all elements more consistently and in line with modern standards, and Font Awesome for icons.
+- The web page is responsive for all PCs, tablets, and phones.